JMS55/jms55.github.io/content/posts/2025_09_20_solari_bevy_0_17/index.md

 ## Why Raytracing for Bevy?

-Before we start, I think it's fair to ask why an "indie" game engine needs high-end raytracing features that requires an expensive graphics card.
+Before we start, I think it's fair to ask why an "indie" game engine needs high-end raytracing features that require an expensive graphics card.
 The answer comes from my own experience learning 3D graphics.

 Back when I was a teenager experimenting with small 3D games in Godot, I had a really hard time figuring out why my lighting looked so bad.
 Metallic objects didn't look reflective, scenes felt flat, and everything just looked wrong compared to the games I was playing.